FrankB1989/SolarSystemProj/README.md

 # SolarSystemProj
-Solar System Project, one of the first test project in Unity.
+Solar System Project, one of the first test project in Unity - Archived.